Automattic/wc-calypso-bridge/readme.txt

 = 1.0.8 =
 * Add support links (with tracking) to the interface
-* Redirect checlist to setup if the setup wizard hasn't ran yet
+* Redirect checklist to setup if the setup wizard hasn't ran yet
 * Add testing instructions to README
 * Fix some IE11 styles